 - Windows Home Server 2011 - file server, SVN repository, backup host, CI server

-- New!
-Postman is a absolutely brilliant client for testing REST services.
+- Postman is a absolutely brilliant client for testing REST services.

-- Visual Studio 2015 Premium - not much to say
+- Visual Studio 2015 Premium - best IDE bar none

 Visual Studio Extensions

-- Cyotek Add Projects - a simple extension I created that I use pretty much any time I create a new solution to add references to my standard source code libraries.
-Saves me time and key presses, which is good enough for me!
+- Cyotek Add Projects - a simple extension I created that I use pretty much any time I create a new solution to add references to my standard source code libraries (at least until I finish converting them into Nuget packages)

-- New!
-EditorConfig - useful for OSS projects to avoid space-vs-tab wars
+- EditorConfig - useful for OSS projects to avoid space-vs-tab wars and now built into Visual Studio 2017

-- New!
-File Nesting - allows you to easily nest files, great for TypeScript
+- File Nesting - allows you to easily nest (or unnest!) files, great for TypeScript or T4 templates

 - Resharper - originally as a replacement for Regionerate, this swiftly became a firm favourite every time it told me I was doing something stupid.

-- New!
-MarkdownEdit - a no frills minimalist markdown editor that I have been using
+- MarkdownEdit - a no frills minimalist markdown editor that is actively maintained and Just Works

 - Notepad++ - because Notepad hasn't changed in 20 years (moving menu items around doesn't count!)